engerlab/OpenTPS-brachyutils/README.md

-# Open-MCsquare Python interface
+# OpenTPS

-Python interface to convert Dicom data and run MCsquare simulations
+Python application for treatment planning in proton therapy, based on the MCsquare Monte Carlo dose engine.

 ## Installation (Linux):